AviatrixSystems/Docs/HowTos/Monitoring_Your_Network.rst

 In Aviatrix Controller you can select a logging management system to receive data from the Controller and its managed gateways.
 Logs sent to these systems can be parsed to display relevant analytics of collected data and to evaluate the trends that help monitor network connectivity and user VPN sessions.

 You can enable Remote Syslog logging and send the information to CoPilot by entering CoPilot’s IP address and UDP port 5000.
-If using Remote Syslog to send information to other applications, see `here <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#remote-syslog>`_. <right spot?>
+If using Remote Syslog to send information to other applications, see `here <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#remote-syslog>`_.

 Click `here <https://docs.aviatrix.com/HowTos/AviatrixLogging.html>`_ for more information on configuring logging options, and keywords that the logging management system can flag.